sbb-design-systems/lyne-components/src/components/sbb-autocomplete/readme.md

+# sbb-autocomplete

-The `sbb-autocomplete` is a component that can be bonded to any text input (`trigger`) to display a panel of suggested options.
+The `sbb-autocomplete` is a component that can be used to display a panel of suggested options connected to a text input.

-The panel appears below/above the `origin` element.
+If the component is used within a `sbb-form-field`, it will automatically connect to the native `input` as trigger and will display the option panel above or below the `sbb-form-field`; otherwise, it's possible to set the panel `origin` and the input `trigger` passing an id or an element reference.

+The `preserveIconSpace` property can be used to reserve space on the left side of the options in the panel.

+The component's option panel can be open on `focus`, `click` or `input` on the trigger element, or on `ArrowDown` keypress;
+it can be closed on backdrop click, or using the `Escape` or `Tab` keys.

+### Option highlight

+By default, the autocomplete will highlight the label of the `sbb-option` in the panel, if it matches the typed text.
+See the [sbb-option](../sbb-option/readme.md) for more details.

 ## Usage

-If not explicitly set, the `sbb-autocomplete` will look for an `sbb-form-field` ancestor as `origin`.

-Also, if not explicitly set, it will look for an `input` in the 'sbb-form-field' ancestor to use as `trigger`.
+In a form field:
 ```html
 <!-- Origin element -->
 <sbb-form-field label="Label">